 I also enjoy the monthly "on this day" type tidbits and the homey short story relating

 to the time of year.
-After 225 years of continuous publication, it still features the
+After 225 years of continuous publication, it still features

--- or outhouse.
+your shed -- or outhouse.

 I gave a 1961 edition of the Old Farmer's Almanac found on eBay to Melanie as

 a birthday present this year.
 The format has not changed much over time.
 In fact,

 cycle of the earth on its axis, the times of sunset and sunrise have not changed

 by even a minute since 1961.
-A few years ago the OFA stopped
+A few years ago the OFA stopped including a variety

-Fallout, Satellites, and the Moon," reproduced below, is an example.
+Satellites, and the Moon," reproduced below, is an example.

 The early 1960's were the height of the

-Cold War, when everyone
+Cold War, when

-entity with an
+only hostile entity with an

 atom bomb was the U.S.S.R.
-(Union of Soviet Socialist
+(Union of Soviet

-Germany would have had an A-bomb if not for its defeat in World
+Socialists) Germany would have had an A-bomb if not for its defeat in World

 War II.
 A lot of above-ground testing was producing airborne fallout (radioisotopes)

 that created measurable accumulation globally.
 As mentioned in the article, measuring

 stations were set up to determine the distribution.

 Supersonic aircraft, uniquely the realm of the military, were regularly creating

 annoying sonic booms that in mild cases just scared the

-of unsuspecting bystanders in their paths, and in severe cases broke plate glass windows
+of unsuspecting bystanders in their paths, and in severe cases broke plate glass

-the U.S.
+graduation from the U.S.